karlch/t.sh/readme.md

 **Edit multiple tasks**

-As everything is saved in plain text and you probably have your favourite tool to edit text `t e` opens the current taskfile in $EDITOR.
+As everything is saved in plain text and you probably have your favourite tool to edit text, `t e` opens the current taskfile in $EDITOR.
 Note that the corresponding environment variable must be set.